-Currently we are not allowing students to have guests stay at Capernwray.
-We hope to have this become an option again in the near future, but please note that once this becomes a possibility, accommodation is limited so you should book well in advance.
+We have a few B&B rooms that are open to guests, should you have visitors that would like to stay with us.
+Please note that accommodation is limited so you should book well in advance.
+Please email our Reception team for more information or to make a booking.
 You could also try the nearby Capernwray Country House or other local B&B (bed and breakfast) or Airbnb places.

 Can I stay at the School during tHe breaks or after the course?

 We run holiday programmes during the Christmas break, between Winter and Spring Bible School and the Summer, so students do need to leave, either to return home or to travel.
 There is a storage room where you can leave your luggage over the break.

 If you have the right to work in the UK e.g. you are on a Youth Mobility Visa, you may be able to volunteer as a Voluntary Worker on the hospitality, maintenance or guest teams (and if you do so, accommodation will be provided).
 If however, you come into the UK using the Visitor Route, you will not be able to volunteer at any point, and if you are studying for both Winter and Spring Schools you must leave the UK for the break period in between the courses.

 Data protection laws mean we can’t give out details of people travelling from the same area, but if you search Facebook for “Capernwray Bible School” and join the group for the year of your course, you can link up with other students that way.